 1. Employee should then resubmit the timesheet with 0 (zero) hours entered and add a comment that the timesheet is being resubmitted to clear a timesheet submitted in error.

 2. Supervisor should then approve the timesheet and add a comment indicating that they are approving a timesheet submitted in error in order to clear the timesheet.

-3. The DTA should then select the option EDLR-NO, adding a comment that they are not processing an EDLR but trying to clear the timesheet from TRS with no pay.
-This will clear the timesheets but not add any time to the current rosters.
+3. The DTA should then select the option to Submit Timesheet, Do Not Process, adding a comment that they are not processing but trying to clear the timesheet from TRS with no pay.
+This will clear the timesheets but not submit any time to the UCPath file.
 This will also create an audit trail with the timesheet.

 - When submitting my timesheet in the Time Reporting System, I am getting an error that a primary supervisor is not assigned.
 What should I do?

 - You cannot submit a timesheet if a primary supervisor is not assigned.
 You should contact your supervisor and they will need to work with the Department Time Administrator to ensure that a primary supervisor is assigned.